Free Legal Cheek Careers event at Gray’s Inn featuring a panel of top solicitors and barristers — open to all law students and junior lawyers

 Social media is giving individual solicitors and barristers a voice and helping them to develop their careers in new directions.
 In doing so, it’s stripping away some of the power of big law firms and chambers.
 But rigid trainee and pupil recruitment procedures make it much harder for law students to benefit directly from blogging… Read more »

 This is the central question that the panel will be discussing at Legal Cheek‘s Google Campus event this evening.
 The boom era narratives that attracted students to the law are fading.
 City law salaries are no longer spiralling; instead they’re stagnant, with trainee numbers falling and many corporate firms desperately scouring the horizon for merger… Read more »

 Surreal scenes yesterday evening at the Criminal Bar Association’s (CBA) annual ‘Kalisher lecture’, which was delivered by Judge John Deed actor Martin Shaw.
 The gist of Shaw’s weird speech was: I don’t know much about law, but I love the glamour of the Inns of Court and I’m worried deregulation might spoil it.

+“Ooh, Baroness Helena Kennedy QC will be speaking,” I thought as I read the flyer for Wednesday evening’s launch of the new higher apprenticeship for legal services.
 So, keen to hear what the fiery Glaswegian had to say about the school-leaver route into law, I went along.
 But upon arrival, I was handed a grease-stained… Read more »

 The food (pictured below) was cold, the award presentations seemed to go on forever and event host Jason Manford looked like he’d rather have been anywhere else but the Grosvenor Hotel.
 Still, last night’s The Lawyer Awards provided some interesting insights into the legal profession’s soul.